 That pitch is not a lie, exactly.
 But it leaves out the part where our AI learned its criteria from historical hiring decisions made by those same biased humans.
 It leaves out the part where we can't fully explain why the model weights certain factors.
 It leaves out Lin's concerns about proxies.
 I've closed deals worth hundreds of thousands of dollars by telling half the story.
 I don't know how to feel about that.
 I definitely know how I should feel about it.

 And that's just the US market.
 I don't have reliable data on what's happening in Asia.
-A contact at a Singapore-based recruiting firm told me ByteDance's internal hiring AI is years ahead of anything in the West—faster, more integrated, trained on datasets we can't access.
-Alibaba supposedly screens a million applications monthly.
+Industry analysts report that Chinese tech giants operate AI hiring systems far more integrated than anything in the West—faster, trained on datasets Western companies can't access.
+Alibaba reportedly screens a million applications monthly.
 But nobody publishes research, nobody gets sued, and nobody knows what biases might be baked in.
 The EU can regulate emotion recognition all they want.
 It doesn't touch Shenzhen.

 Then there's the question nobody wants to ask: what happens when candidates start gaming the system as effectively as the system games them?
 I've seen resumes that are clearly optimized for AI parsing—keyword-stuffed, formatted for machine reading, stripped of anything that might trigger a bias flag.
 Some candidates are using ChatGPT to rewrite their applications for each job.
 The arms race is already underway.
 At some point, we'll have AI-written resumes being screened by AI recruiters, with humans nowhere in the loop.
 I don't know what that world looks like, but we're heading there faster than anyone wants to admit.